sitrucp/fitbit_data_viz/README.md

 However, Fitbit devices actually record a lot of detailed data that you may never see on the Fitbit app.

-For example, SpO2, HRV and heart rate are recorded every at few seconds.
+For example, SpO2, HRV and heart rate are recorded every few seconds.
 The visualizations here use the detailed API data.

 It can be very informative to see actual heart rate measurements throughout the day, or to see all of the individual SpO2 measurements made throughout sleep sessions.